hwayne/learntla-v2/docs/beginner/temporal-logic.rst

   Safety == \E s \in Servers: [](s \in online)

 At the beginning of the behavior, we pick one online server.
 That server is then *always* online.
-This isn't true, as we see if we check it with ``PROPERTY Safety``
+This isn't true, as we see if we check it with ``PROPERTY Safety``.

 .. todo:: image of the change